nebubit/aparse/readme.md

 ## Notice

 THIS PROJECT IS NOT FINISHED.
-PLEASE NOT USE THIS TOOL.
+PLEASE DO NOT USE THIS TOOL.

 ## How to Install